 Let’s Close the Gap!

-Stanley Black & Decker is making major investments in programs that will help address the skilled talent shortage.
+Stanley Black & Decker is making major investments in trade skills initiatives that will help address the skilled talent shortage.
 We’re committed to educating people and helping them thrive in this changing world.
-In 2021, we launched the Global Impact Challenge, a five-year commitment of up to $25 million to fund vocational skills training in construction and manufacturing.
-The “Empower Makers” Global Impact Challenge seeks to empower 10 million makers by 2030 and is expected to skill and reskill up to 3 million makers over the next five years.
+Grow the Trades is a five-year commitment of $30 million to fund trade skill initiatives with strategic nonprofit partners, support vocational skills training programs in construction and manufacturing, and provide tool donations.

 * The Makers Index includes two key studies: